 But let’s skip for a moment to the villain of this story, Magua (played by Wes Studi), or as I like to call him, “the true hero of this terrible tragedy.”
 You see Magua enters the story as a native scout for British forces on the colonial frontier.
 He agrees to escort Major Duncan Heyward and two women, Cora and Alice Munro (played by Madaleine Stow and Jodhi May).
 They are the daughters of Colonel Edmund Monro (played by …oh, who cares?) on a trip to Fort William Henry.

-Magua betray the expedition, leading a Huron attack (which results in the slaughter of countless British soldiers).
+Magua betrays the expedition, leading a Huron attack (which results in the slaughter of countless British soldiers).
 And with that, the principle villain of the movie is just getting started.
 He later cuts the heart out of Colonel Monro, but not before promising to kill both of his daughters, thus erasing Monro’s seed from the earth itself.
 How’s that for a villainous plan?

 You see it turns out that Magua’s own village had once been attacked by Moro’s troops, resulting in the deaths of his own children and the capture of his wife.